hemanta212/blogger-cli/docs/customizing.md

 ```

 #### Adding static files
-Registering new css or js files.
+Registering new CSS or js files.
 Just open css.html file or js.html file in the editor and edit the source.

 Default css.html
 ```